cyb3rxp/awesome-soc/README.md

 * MTTT: for medium incidents, mean time in H to triage (assign) the alerts.
 * MTTC: for critical and medium security incidents, mean time in H to handle the alerts and start mitigation steps (from triage to initial response).
 * MTTR: for critical and medium security incidents, mean time in H to handle the alerts and remediate them (from triage to remediation).

-* Average number of hours from the request for termination of access to sensitive or high-risk systems or information, to deprovisioning of all access.
+### Compliance SLA:

 * Percentage of critical assets that have successfully run ransomware recovery assessment, in the past 12 months.

-Unless specified, here are the recommended timeframes to compute those KPI: 1 week, 1 month, and 6 months.
+* Average number of hours from the request for termination of access to sensitive or high-risk systems or information, to deprovisioning of all access.

 # HR and training